Miami Neighborhoods: Brickell

 - Brickell Flatiron—Developed by Ugo Colombo and designed by Luis Revuelta, residences residences are within walking distance to all of the action, including Brickell City Centre and Mary Brickell Village.
 The one to three bedroom Italian designed residences exude luxury.
 This building is also family friendly with a playroom and special pool for children, in addition to their Sky Pool.

-Hurricane Irma slowed Miami's housing market for a short time, but sales have been rebounding.
-Miami condo sales rose 24% in the first quarter of 2018 and are expected to continue to rise.
+Hurricane Irma slowed Miami's housing market for a short time, but sales have been rebounding and Miami has seen eight consecutive years of price appreciation.
 Miami apartments are less expensive than many other global cities, so those who want to buy in Brickell have an opportunity to purchase properties at a good value.
-If your not ready to buy a property in Brickell, renting is a good stepping stone, as there are a lot of luxury options and the rental rates are relatively low.
+If you are not ready to buy a property in Brickell, renting is a good stepping stone, as there are a lot of luxury options and the rental rates are relatively low.